ustegrew/csv-validator/README.md

 * Make it work, i.e. finish incomplete classes.
 * Write documentation
 * Test it with various CSV corpuses in file and string form.

+### org.ph394b8fe - weird name...

+Yes, it's weird - the ph394b8fe is just ph and some random characters thrown together.
+I needed some name for the packages.